turytsia/vut-ipk-network-sniffer/README.md

 [TCP/IP layers, IPv4 protocols.
 Header format](https://book.huihoo.com/iptables-tutorial/c171.htm)
-[PCAP tutorial in C. How to create sniffer](https://www.tcpdump.org/pcap.html) [IPv6 protocols and how they work](https://www.spiceworks.com/tech/networking/articles/what-is-ipv6/) Also was used a lot of official C header files of specific packet headers in order to understand what was inside of it.
+[PCAP tutorial in C. How to create sniffer](https://www.tcpdump.org/pcap.html) [IPv6 protocols and how they work](https://www.spiceworks.com/tech/networking/articles/what-is-ipv6/) Also was used a lot of official C header files of specific packet headers in order to understand what was inside of it.zW